-In the Christian faith, we are taught, death means rest.
+In the Christian faith, we are taught, that death means rest.
 The earthly body is planted into the soil and we are waiting for the return of Jesus to accept the glorious body.
 Nathan lost his grandfather months back and one thing to answer his question was, your grandfather is in heaven and he will come back when Jesus comes back to take us along.
-It pained me to answer his question, Amma will I die too?
+It pained me to answer his question; Amma will I die too?

 I hope the below books will help you to answer the kid’s question.

 Written as a simple poem of love from the person who died, this book reminds children – and adults alike – that it is okay to hurt, to live a positive life, and to find special ways to honour the ones we love.

 It is a day when everything aches and nails are raining from the sky.
 Anna’s mother has died.
 Anna and her father are making their way to the funeral.
 But along the way they talk — capturing memories, asking hard questions, picturing what heaven might be like.
 Anna’s imagination leads both of them on a journey that, by the end, might just offer a certain sort of peace.